 Under Governor Bevin’s order, thousands of citizens living and working in their communities were barred from voting unless they apply to the governor and their rights were individually restored.
-This meant that Kentucky was one of only two states (including Iowa) that permanently took away the right to vote from citizens with past criminal convictions.
+This meant that Kentucky was one of only two states at the time (including Iowa) that permanently took away the right to vote from citizens with past criminal convictions.

 The Brennan Center offered the following statement in response to Gov. Bevin’s order: